vccvisualization/vccvisualization.github.io/_research/2022-12-reyramirez-cryoet.md

 #insert publication venue (displayed on publication page)
 venue:      >
-   IEEE Transactions on Visualization and Computer Graphics
+   IEEE Transactions on Visualization and Computer Graphics, Vol.30, No.7, pp. 3331-3345

 #insert short venue (displayed in box in publication list)
 shortvenue: >